-Mesothelioma Tumor and Cell Types
+Mesothelioma Tumor Cell Types

-Malignant mesothelioma cells are classified into three types: epithelioid, sarcomatoid, and biphasic, which are a combination of the two.
-A biphasic diagnosis requires at least 10 percent of each cell pattern be present in the tumors.
+A doctor will classify a malignant mesothelioma cell into three types: epithelioid, sarcomatoid, and biphasic (a combination of the two).
+A biphasic diagnosis requires at least 10 percent of each cell pattern to be present in the tumors.
 Biphasic tumors make up about only 15 percent of cases.

 How Are Mesothelioma Cell Types Diagnosed?